About Transit Unlimited

 - Never contradict a transit agency unless their information is misleading or false.

 - Providing details useful for new riders that savvy riders take for granted.
-For example, listing where buses stop (and in what direction) at the station, rather than just providing a list of buses that connect there.

 - This is not Wikipedia.
 That means the information on this site does not have to meet the standards set by Wikipedia.
 Also, this Wiki should not follow the formatting commonly found in Wikipedia articles.